PharmGKB/pgkb-pathvisio-plugin/README.md

 * changing the location it expects the libraries to be in
 * removing libraries PathVisio needs but we don't (i.e. unused functionality)
 * adding libraries we need

+### Mac

+We're using a forked version of [appbundler](https://bitbucket.org/infinitekind/appbundler) to build the Mac app.